spondcorp/data-engineer-case/README.md

 - These Flyte tasks execute PySpark code in local
 - Pyspark writes output data in `output` directory

+## View Analytics

+Execute `make run_streamlit` command which will start a local Streamlit based app and display "Daily Active Teams" in a bar chart.

+## Unit tests

 We can execute unit tests for this project using below command:

 ```